Prepare SSH Access To Your Amazon EC2 Instances

 (make sure you use the correct

-And, if you want to get rid of an instance (terminate instance and delete chef node), it’s as easy as:
+And, if you want to get rid of an instance (terminate instance and delete the corresponding Chef node), it’s as easy as:

 $ knife ec2 server delete i-XXXXXXXX --region eu-west-1 $ knife node delete i-XXXXXXXX

-i-XXXXXXXX is the ID of the instance as found in the AWS console or a
+i-XXXXXXXX is the ID of the instance as found in the AWS management console or a

 knife ec2 server list call)